kbaseattic/assembly/doc/client_tutorial.md

 ### Recipes

 We have curated a set of pipelines that tend to work well for certain datasets.
-We can them 'recipes' which you can discover using the `--recipe` option in the ar-avail command:
+We call them 'recipes' which you can discover using the `--recipe` option in the ar-avail command:

 ```inv